SP23-BSE-106/LAB02/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+ANSWER:
+Enter the year in which you were born: 2000
+Enter the month in which you were born (1-12): 9
+Enter the day of the month in which you were born (1-31): 9 Today is 2023/10/19
+Your birthday was 2000/09/09
+Hello, Dennis.
+You are 23 years, 5 weeks, and 4 days old today PS C:\Users\hp\OneDrive\Desktop\LABWORK\CSCE155-C-Lab02>

 2. Bjarne Stroustrup, the creator of the C++ programming